Nay-ray/E-commerce-website/README.md

 # E-commerce-website

-An intermediate-level e-commerce web application built to provide a seamless shopping experience with product listings, recommendations, and a shopping cart.
+An  e-commerce web application built to provide a seamless shopping experience with product listings, recommendations, and a shopping cart.

 🚀 Features